-The Robert E. Bryan Social Innovation Fellowship is designed for aspiring social change-makers who are interested in providing a significant contribution locally, nationally or internationally through the creation of an entrepreneurial project that addresses a community issue or need.
+The Robert E. Bryan Social Innovation Fellowship at the APPLES Service-Learning program is designed for aspiring social change-makers who are interested in providing a significant contribution locally, nationally or internationally through the creation of an entrepreneurial project that addresses a community issue or need.

-Fellowship teams receive enrollment in a public policy course, up to $1,500 to help launch their idea, support from APPLES students and staff and leadership training and personal development.
-A maximum of five fellowships are awarded each fall for the following calendar year.
+Fellowship recipients enroll in a service-learning course through public policy and receive up to $1,500 to help launch their idea, access to professional development funds, support from APPLES students and staff, and invaluable leadership training and personal development.
+Up to six team fellowships are awarded each fall for the following calendar year (January – December) with applications due in mid-October.
 After completing the fellowship year, teams can reapply for a second year of funding of up to $1,000.

 The fellowship is named in honor of alumnus Robert Emmet Bryan (1904-1975), a native of Newton Grove, N.C., who was a strong supporter of public service.